lordfeck/rsru/docs/TESTPLAN.md

 1. Ensure each is read and applied properly
 2. Test both thumbnailed and un-thumbnailed entries for each template
 3. Ensure the templates are interpolated properly
+4. Create an entry and assign it a category that isn't defined in the conf.pl file.
+Ensure this category is created by RSRU.
+5. Create an entry and omit some of the necessaryKeys.
+Ensure RSRU flags this and exits.

 # Layout test
 1. Test desktop and mobile browsers